You Can't Take It with You (film)

-You Can't Take It with You is a 1938 American romantic comedy film directed by Frank Capra, and starring Jean Arthur, Lionel Barrymore, James Stewart, and Edward Arnold.
+You Can't Take It with You is a 1938 American screwball romantic comedy film directed by Frank Capra, and starring Jean Arthur, Lionel Barrymore, James Stewart, and Edward Arnold.
 Adapted by Robert Riskin from the Pulitzer Prize-winning 1936 play of the same name by George S. Kaufman and Moss Hart, the film is about a man from a family of rich snobs who becomes engaged to a woman from a good-natured but decidedly eccentric family.

-A critical and commercial success, the film received two Academy Awards: Best Picture and Best Director for Frank Capra.
+The film was a critical and commercial success.
+At the 11th Academy Awards, the film received two: Best Picture (Outstanding Production) and Best Director for Frank Capra.
 This was Capra's third Oscar for Best Director in just five years, following It Happened One Night (1934) and Mr. Deeds Goes to Town (1936).

 Plot

 Successful Wall Street banker Anthony P. Kirby returns from Washington, D.C., where he completed a highly lucrative deal granting him a government-sanctioned munitions monopoly.
-He intends to buy a 12-block radius around a competitor's factory to force him out of business, but one household refuses to sell.
+He announces he has purchased a twelve-block area encircling a competitor's factory, to force him out of business.
+One household is refusing to sell, however.
 Kirby instructs his real-estate broker, John Blakely, to offer the household a huge sum, and if they still refuse, to cause trouble for the family.

-Kirby's son Tony, a vice president in the family company, has fallen in love with a company stenographer, Alice Sycamore.
+Kirby's son, Tony, a vice president in the family company, has fallen in love with a company stenographer, Alice Sycamore.
 When Tony proposes marriage, Alice is worried that his affluent family will look down on her family.
 In fact, Alice is the only relatively normal member of the eccentric Sycamore family, led by Grandpa Martin Vanderhof.
 Other family members include Alice's parents Penny, a playwright, and Paul, who manufactures fireworks in the cellar; her sister Essie Carmichael, an aspiring dancer who makes homemade candies; and Essie's husband Ed, a musician and printer who delivers Essie's candies.
 Unbeknownst to the Kirbys, Alice's family lives in the house that will not sell.
-Grandpa is protecting not only his property but the families and businesses in the 12-block area Kirby wants.
+Unwittingly, Grandpa is protecting not only his property but the families and businesses in the twelve-block area Kirby wants.

 Kirby and his wife strongly disapprove of Tony's choice for marriage.
 Tony not only loves Alice but feels she encourages his taste for spontaneous fun and farcical humor.
 Before she accepts, Alice insists that Tony bring his parents to meet their future in-laws, but when Tony purposely brings his parents a day earlier than planned (reasoning that the two families should meet as they are, not in a formal "stuffed-shirt" setting), the Sycamore family is caught off-guard, and the house is in disarray.
 As the Kirbys are leaving after a disastrous meeting, the police arrive to arrest Ed for flyers he placed in Essie's candy boxes to advertise Paul's fireworks, and which the police perceive as communist propaganda.
 When the fireworks in the cellar accidentally go off, they arrest everyone in the house.